hartwigmedical/actin/molecular/README.md

 The interpretation of ORANGE to the ACTIN datamodel consists of two parts:

-1. Annotating all mutations and various characteristics in ORANGE with additional gene and evidence annotation
+1. Annotating all mutations and various characteristics in ORANGE with additional gene annotation and clinical evidence.
 2. Mapping all fields, annotated mutations and annotated characteristics to the ACTIN datamodel.

-#### 1. Annotation of mutations and characteristics in ORANGE
+#### 1. Annotation of mutations and characteristics

 #### Additional gene annotation

 Every variant, copy number and disruption is annotated with `geneRole`, `proteinEffect` and `isAssociatedWithDrugResistance`.
 Furthermore, every fusion is annotated with `proteinEffect` and `isAssociatedWithDrugResistance`.

-The annotation algo for above tries the best matching entry from SERVE's mapping of the `CKB` database as follows:
+The annotation algo tries to find the best matching entry from SERVE's mapping of the `CKB` database as follows:

 - For variants the algo searches in the following order:
     - Is there a hotspot match for the specific variant?
 If yes, use hotspot annotation.
     - Is there a codon match for the specific variant's mutation type?
 If yes, use codon annotation.
     - Is there an exon match for the specific variant's mutation type?
-If yes, use exon match.
+If yes, use exon annotation.
     - Else, fall back to gene matching.
 - For copy numbers the algo searches in the following order:
     - Is there a copy number specific match?
-If yes, use copy number specific match.
+If yes, use copy number specific annotation.
     - Else, fall back to gene matching.
-- For homozygous disruptions, a match with losses is performed.
+- For homozygous disruptions:
+    - Is there copy number loss specific match?
+If yes, use copy number loss annotation.
+    - Else, fall back to gene matching.
 - For disruptions, a gene match is performed.
 - For fusions, the algo searches in the following order:
     - Is there a known fusion with an exon range that matches the specific fusion?
 If yes, use fusion annotation.